 A properly-worn kilt is the secret weapon in a man’s wardrobe.
 It can be worn as formal attire (with proper jacket and accessories), dressed down from semi-formal, business, casual, and on down to a t-shirt and sneakers—all with the same kilt.
 No item of men’s wear has such versatility.

 I’ve worn mine (I think I have 7 of them, of varying weights and tartans) to work, weddings, hiking, dates, religious ceremonies, grocery shopping, walking the dog, you name it.
 Always had a positive reaction or curiosity leading to a pleasant conversation.
-The occasional boor who shouts out “nice skirt” or the like is usually some dolt with his pants falling off his butt or equally ridiculous fashion choice of his own.
+The occasional boor who shouts out “nice skirt” or the like is usually some dolt with his pants falling off his butt or equally ridiculous fashion choice of his own and do not know that “Are kilts in style now?”

 If you are interested in adding a kilt to your style, there are a variety of options, ranging from the high end (tailor-made, 8-yards of heavy wool, family heirloom kilt you will pass on to the next generation), through lighter weights of wool (and lower prices) down to very respectable polyviscose/synthetic blends for $70–100.